treetrnk/blog/_posts/2016-08-17-temple-of-divinity.md

 date:   2016-08-17 10:28:22 -0400
 categories:
 tags:
-- RPG
+- rpg
-- Fate
+- fate
-- Play Report
+- play report
-- The Relics of Acyrus
+- the relics of acyrus
 ---

 ## The Story